ailijic/Node-Capstone/README.md

 ## Screen List
 - Sign in Page
+- Create account
-- Sign up Page
+- Dashboard
-- User Settings
+- Settings
+- Calendar
+- Navigate between: current, past, and future months
-- Calendar showing shifts
+- Show scheduled shifts
 - Show open shifts
 - Show date when shifts will be finalized
 - Select shifts and times that you want to work
-- Admin Calendar to edit shifts
+- View to manually edit shifts
-- Admin Settings
-- Admin edit users
+- View to edit users (Admin)